 The 3rd room has two pull out beds.
 It can fit 4 people.
 We pushed them together to one side, so that DiploBaby and yaya could sleep here.
 Originally they were supposed to be in the 2nd bedroom but DiploBaby cannot sleep without the AC.

 We all shared this common shower during our stay, which was easy because we just showered at different times.
 Admittedly the water pressure here is lower than the Masters Bathroom, but there is a pail and tabo so it was okay.

 The 2 bathrooms in the 2nd floor had shower heaters.
 We brought our own toiletries.
 Clean white towels were provided but if you are particular you can also bring your own towels like I did.
 I brought XL microfiber towels.

 KIDS & DOGS

 The listing says no kids and dogs.
 I think this is because of the balconies.
-We just made sure to keep close watch over our babies and we sat DiploBaby down when we arrived to tell him to establish a few rules:
+However if you inform the hosts ahead they are very accommodating, as long as you take responsibility for their safety during their stay.
+We made sure to keep close watch over our babies – furry & otherwise – and we sat DiploBaby down when we arrived to tell him to establish a few rules:

 - No running

 - Be very careful & slow going up and down the stairs